theramiyer/blog/content/post/2021/sexual-abuse-in-schools.md

 When an organisation tries to protect such perpetrators, they become bolder and continue their harassment.

 Writing words like 'zero tolerance policy' does nothing to stop these predators.
-A policy that is on paper and not in action is dead policy.
+A policy that is on paper but not in action is dead policy.

 ## The way forward